 To The Future Leaders: Make Sure You Recognize Your Drivers and Motivators

-In this post I introduced this current series, which covers a top ten list of ideas I had provided to high school students at Quest 2017, a one-day summit hosted at Southern Connecticut State University by Connecticut’s Chapter of Prospanica and its community and corporate partners.
+In this previous post, I introduced this current series which covers a top-ten list of ideas I had provided to students at Quest 2017, a one-day summit hosted at Southern Connecticut State University by Connecticut’s Chapter of Prospanica, in partnership with its community and corporate partners.
 The annual event is filled with motivational presentations, speakers, and workshops providing students with tools for the next chapter in their lives.

-The list is comprised of tips students should consider as they continue on in their life, work, and careers, and is made up of some of the more foundational items on The Self 60.
+The list is made up of tips students should consider as they continue on in their life, work, and careers and is made up from some of the top items on The Self 60.

-In each post, I’ll provide general information about the item and a breakdown of what it is, why it’s important, where to get it, and why the item made the top ten cut.
+In each post, I provide general information about the item and a breakdown of what it is, why it’s important, where to get it, and why the item made the top-ten list cut.

 In this post, the item I’ll be breaking down is…